-It maybe helpful for judges, attorneys, and therapists to increase their understanding about these families and perhaps move away from a blame-based formulation realizing that treatment requires commitment over time for substantial results.
+It maybe helpful for judges, attorneys, and therapists to increase their understanding about these families and move away from a blame-based formulation realizing that treatment requires commitment over time for substantial results.
 There are a number of different reasons that a child might reject one parent in a divorced family.
 Also, there are a number of ways of helping those families.
 PAS does fit many of these cases.
-Whether there is PAS or not, it is essential that courts order continued contact with both parents.
+Whether there is PAS or not, however, it is essential that courts order continued contact with both parents.
+In severe PAS cases, however, courts need to terminate the relationship between the alienating parent and the child, and give exclusive, sole custody to the targeted parent.
+This exclusive custody arranged needs to remain in effect until the relationship with the targeted parent is reestablished and the alienating parent is "rehabilitated" in the sense of recognizing what they have done and the consequence of their behavior.
+To maintain the relationship with an alienating parent and child only creates a formula for failure in reestablishing the targeted parent and the child.
 There are some non-PAS cases, however, in which there are other reasons for estrangement between patent and child(ren) and which need different therapeutic interventions.